A woman tries to rebuild her life but receives a surprise along the way.

 "No, not at all.
 I'm an only child.
 My parents were killed in a car accident some time ago."

 "I'm so sorry to hear that, you must be lonely.
-I'm from a rather large family, 2 brothers and 1 sister, we're not close at all.
+I'm from a rather large family, 2 brothers and 1 sister.
+Well, actually I had 3 brothers once.
+We're not close at all.
 At least not any more."

 She looked at him curiously.
 "Why not?
 I would have given anything to have a sibling."